magolovanov/Catalog-on-Demand-Data-as-a-Service-integration-sample/README.md

 # Installation

 Place dataAsAServiceDemo as a subdirectory of any Web server HTTP document root directiory.
 The Web server must have PHP runtime (any more or less fresh version) installed.
-In tthe Web browser, navjgate to the application: https://webservices.catalog-on-demand.com/dataAsAServiceDemo/index.php
+In tthe Web browser, navjgate to the application:

+https://webservices.catalog-on-demand.com/dataAsAServiceDemo/index.php

+(in this case, repository fines have been deployed in the directory

+/dataAsAServiceDemo)

 # Sample apllication components